Join the Web of Change Board

 The Web of Change board is a working board.
 You must be energized to make a significant contribution during a three-year term in these broad categories:

-- Chair - Facilitates the board to set goals and culture, and to be accountable to commitments
+- Board Chair - Facilitates the board to set goals and culture, and to be accountable to commitments

-- Treasurer - Manages finances
+- Treasurer - Manages the organization’s finances

 - Peer-to-Peer Mentoring - Spearheads year-round alumni mentoring program.

-- Engaging via regular quarterly board meetings to define goals, track progress, oversee finances and make critical decisions for the organization (approximately 20 hours per year, in addition to program/project hours).
-Typically two of these board meetings are held in-person and some financial support is available for travel.
+- Engaging via regular board meetings to define goals, track progress, oversee finances and make critical decisions for the organization (approximately 20 hours per year, in addition to program/project hours).
+Typically two of these board meetings are held in-person and financial support is available for travel.